-Ignoble and disrespectful one! thou who art unruly even before Vasishtha, the ancient instructor of the world, shalt be tamed by us by main force like a wild elephant.
+Ignoble and disrespectful one ! thou who art unruly even before Vasishtha, the ancient instructor of the world, shalt be tamed by us by main force like a wild elephant.

 Thus am I shaken.
 The anger which has long been scorching like a barb driven into the vitals of my heart, formed into a ball and compressed by the weight of inner firmness at the bidding of my elders-that mine anger, since my spirit has been disturbed by words of contempt, now flames up indeed, like the aurva-fire of the ocean, the waters of which are scattered by winds at the end of the age.
-Ah! this contempt is felt, and the axe like my anger flames.
-Are the kings on the earth placed in the destruction of the Kshatriya race, which will make a festival for the enraged God of Death, and which is terrible as the destruction of the world, take place after a long interval.
+Ah ! this contempt is felt, and the axe fike my anger flames.
+Are the kings on the carth placed in the The reading here, I think, ought to be parákramya.

+might of Dacaratha?
+Then let even the twenty-second destruction of the Kshatriya race, which will make a festival for the enraged God of Death, and which is terrible as the destruction of the world, take place after a long interval.